The Overlooked Coastline: Snorkeling and Diving in Cambodia

 - Jack Camden

 Cambodia’s Gulf of Thailand coastline rarely appears in lists of Asia’s premier destinations.
-That omission is part of its appeal.
-Compared with Thailand or Indonesia, the scene for snorkeling and diving in Cambodia remains less commercial, less crowded, and more deliberate.
-For retirees and long-term residents, those characteristics often matter more than superlatives.
+This omission is part of its charm.
+Compared to Thailand or Indonesia, the scene for snorkeling and diving in Cambodia remains less commercial and less crowded.
+This makes it more appealing for those who value a deliberate experience over mere spectacle.

 The Island Structure